valentinajemuovic/banking-kata-java/README.md

 <!--- TODO: VC: Building also the entire app, maybe running with fakes? --->

 ## Optional Notes

+The following are for additional reading, you do not need to execute these, but you can if you wish.

 Environment variables are located inside the `env` folder.
 You can optionally choose to edit them.